 The City of Tucson has selected Community Foundation for Southern Arizona to implement this grant program.
-As of November 2020, two rounds of Somos Uno CARES Act grants have been awarded for a total of $442, 807 in support.
+As of December 2020, four rounds of Somos Uno CARES Act grants have been awarded in partnership with Tucson’s Mayor and Council for a total of $ $1,187,617 in funding.

 Grant Guidelines, Basic Eligibility, and Timeline

 Tucson and South Tucson Nonprofits who are serving individuals and families impacted by COVID-19 can apply for up to $20,000 in funding through City of Tucson’s We Are One | Somos Uno Resiliency Fund.